colomemaria/community-paper/src/data_preprocessing/Lasry/README.md

 1. **Data Source and Selection**:
    I DELETED THE FIRST TWO POINT WITH THE LINKS.
 YOU JUST GAVE THEM IN THE PARAGRAPH ABOVE -> NO NEED TO REPEAT IT HERE AGAIN.
    - In the AML cohort, we specifically included samples collected at diagnosis.
    - Duplicated samples from healthy individuals #4 and #5 were excluded, resulting in a dataset of 14 samples.
 NAME THE EXACT IDS OF THE EXCLUDED SAMPLES, IF AVAILABLE.
 IS 14 SAMPLES THE HEALTHY COHORT OR THE HEALTHY + AML COHORT?
-IF IT IS THE FULL COHORT, PUT IT AS A SEPARATE SENTENCE BELOW, AND NOT TO THE POINT ABOUT THE HEALTHY
+IF IT IS THE FULL COHORT, PUT IT AS A SEPARATE SENTENCE BELOW, AND NOT TO THE POINT ABOUT THE HEALTHY.
+SAY EXPLICITLY THAT IT IS THE NUMBER OF SAMPLES WICH IS THE INPUT TO THE PRE-PRCESSING PIPELINE, SUCH THAT PEOPLE DON'T THINK IT IS THE FINAL NUMBER

 3. **Gene Filtering**:
    - In the initial pre-processing step, genes with all-zero values were removed.